 Research has shown that parental involvement is the most important factor in a student's success in school.
 For many parents, however, that involvement is limited to attendance at parent-teacher conferences.
 Learn how to make the most of the opportunity!
-Included: Specific strategies for involving urban parents and a printable conference planning sheet and conference report form.
+Included: Specific strategies for involving parents and a printable conference planning sheet and conference report form.

 Stew Pruslin, who teaches third grade at J. T. Hood School, in North Reading, Massachusetts, will never forget one of his first parent-teacher conferences.

 "My first year teaching," Pruslin told Education World, "I had a rabbit that I let roam free in the classroom.
 During my second parent-teacher conference ever, I looked past the mother who was facing me and saw that the rabbit had cornered a soccer ball and was trying to mate with it.
 As the rabbit bounced vigorously up and down on the ball, I had to do everything I could to keep the woman's attention in my direction while trying not to react to what I was watching right behind her.
 Needless to say, I heard barely a word that mother said!"